Axelph237/Vega-Sector/- pages/Rules/Combat/Combat Overview.md

 ## End of Combat

-## Attacking
-When taking an attack action, an attack may be made with any currently equipped weapon the player has.
-Different weapons will have different means of determining damage dealt.

 ## Movement
 Movement is performed along a square grid.
 Movement from one square to any cardinally or diagonally adjacent square is considered to be 5 feet of movement.
 Some tiles may be considered *difficult terrain*.
 A tile that is difficult terrain takes a bonus 5 feet of movement to enter.
 Additionally, a Game Master may choose to make other forms of movement considered difficult terrain.
 Some of these include things like scaling stairs and opening doors.